pbrus/unredden-stars/README.md

 ## Installation

-The software was written in *Python 3*.
-To install it, please type from the command line:
+To install the package please type from the command line:
 ```bash
 $ sudo pip3 install unred
 ```